alarm-redist/redist/task_tracker.md

 # ----- ACTIVE TASKS -----

+**Create new SpanningTree class**
+Create a new `SpanningTree` class that is a wrapper for the directed spanning tree itself along with the vectors that always have to be created for it.
+Namely the `visited, ignore, parent, pop_below` vectors.
+Right now we allocate `parent, pop_below` vectors everytime and I imagine that is making things expensive.

+**Make get_all_valid_edges_in_directed_tree work directly on tree** Right now the function to get all edges in a directed tree requires a population above and parent vector but I think this should be possible to be run on the tree itself starting at the root without needing to compute the parent or pop above vectors.

 **Fix merge split bug**
 Right now when running smc+merge split the maps somehow become disconnected for Oregon with the county constraint turned on.
 Investigate this further, as I'm not sure what is causing the bug.